50 State Flags of America and the Meaning Behind Them

 Since 1895, the Alabama state flag has been a crimson St. Andrew’s cross on a rectangular field of white.
 The design was likely intended to “preserve in permanent form some of the more distinctive features of the Confederate battle flag,” shares the Alabama Department of Archives and History.
-Fun fact: Alabama is one of only four states that doesn’t include the color blue.
+Fun fact: Alabama’s is one of only four state flags that doesn’t include the color blue.
 The others are California, Maryland, and New Mexico.
-Alabama does have something in common with every state—dumb laws.
+Alabama does have something in common with every state: dumb laws.

 The Connecticut state flag was adopted in 1895, although it had already been long accepted as the official state flag of the Nutmeg State.
 Its design consists of three grapevines that represent the three colonies—New Haven, Saybrook, and Connecticut (Hartford)—that merged together to become the state.
 Grape vines have been associated with the state since 1639 when they were part of the official seal brought from England by Colonel George Fenwick, who oversaw Saybrook.
 The Latin, “Qui Transtulit Sustinet,” also from Fenwick’s seal translates to, “He Who Transplanted Still Sustains.”
 The state name, however, is actually thanks to a Native American word.
 In fact, the Native Americans influenced many state names.
 This is how every state in America got its name.

 The colors on Delaware’s state flag, buff and colonial blue, represent those of a uniform worn by General George Washington, explains the State of Delaware’s official website.
 The date that appears below the diamond (December 7, 1787) is the day on which Delaware ratified the federal Constitution.
 It was the first state to do so and therefore the first state admitted to the union, which gives Delaware the bragging rights and nickname of “First State.”
 Delaware is home to chuckle-worthy street names along with the funniest-sounding street names in every state.